slele3987/bioinformatics_summer_project/README.md

-# Prevalence Script
+# USDA FoodCentral Prevalence Script & Distribution Graph

 We will be a creating a prevalence script to find out the prevalence of ingredients from the USDA FoodCentral database.
 The hash file was created from https://github.com/r-flores/Ingredient_CoOccurrence.
 I created a csv file after obtaining the hash, which is what I will be using for this code.
 Prevalence is the number of occurrences of an ingredient divided by the total number of occurrences.
 One occurrence is how many times an ingredient shows up on a label.
+We will also be creating distribution graph of the top 20 ingredients with the most number of occurrences.
+I did the same thing with the Open Food Facts database, with the code posted as two separate files (one for the prevalence script, one for the distribution graph).

 ## Import